To schedule a campus visit, email us at [email protected]

 - A bachelor’s degree from an accredited U.S. college or university or a comparable degree from a recognized college or university in another country.

-- Preferred minimum undergraduate GPA of 3.0 on a 4.0-scale.
+- Preferred minimum undergraduate GPA of 3.0 on a 4.0 scale.

-- A degree in Psychology is preferred.
+- A degree in psychology is preferred.
 Applicants with majors in other areas will be considered if comparable coursework in statistics and research methods has been completed.

 - For international students (whose native language is not English): minimum TOEFL score of 550 (paper-based) or 79 with section scores of 21 on writing and 19 on reading (internet-based); or minimum IELTS score of 6.5 with 6.5 section scores in both writing and reading.
 For applicants applying for Fall 2021, there are additional tests to document your english language proficiency.

 - Applicant statement (See details below).